Charles Morati

 Season 1908/09

-Katharina on February 27, 1909 with Lestelly, Petit, Artus, Galinier, Hiernaux, Nandès, La Taste, Delaye, Delrue, Colin, Mme croiza, Mme Bourgeois, Mme Lucey, Sylvain Dupuis (total 17)
+Katharina (by Edgar Tinel) on 27 February 1909 with Lestelly, Petit, Artus, Galinier, Hiernaux, Nandès, La Taste, Delaye, Delrue, Colin, Mme Croiza, Mme Bourgeois, Mme Lucey, Sylvain Dupuis (total 17)

 Lakmé with Mme de Tréville, de Clery;